 Hydrogen was 40 years away 40 years ago.
 It’s still 40 years away.

 —David Lamb, CSIRO Low Emissions Transport Group

 These same caveats apply also to more exotic, enthusiastically promoted alternatives such as compressed air, flywheels and hydraulic fluid.
 The energy always has to come from somewhere, and the available sources are either expensive, scarce or environmentally damaging.
 For example, though compressed air is commonly regarded as a ‘free’ energy source (it’s just air!), most air compressors are only 10 to 20 per cent efficient, losing the bulk of their energy input as heat or through leakage.
 So every unit of energy stored in compressed air has required another 4 to 5 units just to produce.

-Of course, a lot of the appeal of electric and other ‘alternative-fuelled’ cars is not due to environmental benefits as much as simple cost savings – being able to swap a $100 petrol bill for just $30 to $40 worth of electric power to travel the same distance.
+Of course, a lot of the appeal of electric and other ‘alternative-fuelled’ cars is not due to environmental benefits as much as simple cost savings—being able to swap a $100 petrol bill for $30 or less worth of electric power to travel the same distance.
 Unfortunately, the likely effect of this is the same as that of a cut in petrol prices or an increase in fuel efficiency: people will take advantage of the cost reduction to travel more often and to travel further.
 This has in fact already been observed among electric car users in Europe and the United States: industry figures show that Nissan Leaf owners drive 50% more than owners of equivalent petrol and diesel vehicles.

 In 2008 when electric vehicles were still a ‘fringe’ technology, commentator Alex Steffen wrote an extended essay outlining the problem with trying to reduce the environmental impact of car use simply by tinkering with the way we use cars rather than the amount of car travel we feel compelled to do.
 As new vehicle technologies move into the mainstream, his essay is still widely cited as highly relevant.